andrewsunglaekim/js-functions-semantics-and-abstractions/readme.md

 console.log('hello');
 ```

-The company then says, "Seeing it twice makes me twice as excited about it.
-I'm going to have to see that 3 times."
+The company then says, "This isn't a feature for ants.
+I'm going to have to see that feature at least 3 times."

 We stop.
 We've seen this before.
-We think we know where this is going.
 We think ahead.
+Boom:

 ```js
 const numberOfTimesToPrintHello = 3